mcinglis/c-style/readme.md

 This mistake is committed by way too many codebases.
 It masks what's really going on, and you have to read documentation or find the `typedef` to learn how to work with it.
 Never do this in your own interfaces, and try to ignore the typedefs in other interfaces.

-Also, pointer typedefs exclude the users from adding `const` qualifiers to the pointee.
-This is a huge loss for the readability of your codebase.

-Even if you intend to be consistent about it, so that all title-case typedefs are actually pointer to structs, you'll be violating the rule above on using pointers only for arrays and arguments that will be modified (and losing the benefits of that).

-These criticisms apply equally to all typedefs - including for structs, as advised above.
+These criticisms apply equally to struct typedefs, as advised above.
 In my opinion, the visual clarity achieved by removing all the `struct` declarations is worth requiring users be aware of (or realize) the convention.
-Also, having a consistent naming scheme for structs, with TitleCase names, can help recognizability.
+Also, having a consistent naming scheme for structs, with TitleCase names, helps recognizability.

+Pointer typedefs are particularly nefarious because they exclude the users from qualifying the pointee with `const`.
+This is a huge loss, for reasons enumerated in other rules.

-#### Only use pointers in structs for nullity, dynamic arrays or self-references
+#### Only use pointers in structs for nullity, dynamic arrays or incomplete types

 Every pointer in a struct is an opportunity for a segmentation fault.